 “Proof of Stake” (PoS) is the most prominent of what I call the “Proof of <insert costly thing>” approaches.
 Other well-known models include Byzantine Fault Tolerance (BFT) and Directed Acyclic Graphs (DAG).
 These algorithms do not mine and thus do not make use of specialized supercomputer resources.
 They are fine for many use cases and are produced more readily, but they tend to have lower security, and none are fully decentralized solutions.

 So PoW mining uses substantial computing power, but it delivers something that is important and in demand.
 And if you look at other ways of achieving trust, it turns out that they are expensive in one way or another.
 So advocates believe crypto mining energy use compares favorably with the energy costs associated with traditional mining, refining, storage, and transport of precious metals.

 So the list at Cryptocurrency Supercomputing, the large-scale cryptocurrency mining operations which are typically powered by accelerator technologies such as GPUs, FPGAs, or custom ASICs.
 Bitcoin is the most notable of such currencies.
 Scroll down for the full table.

 Keeping track of these looks very similar to the TOP500 list of most powerful supercomputers.
 A list that has spawned variations that look at different use cases, for example, the Green500, Graph500, and IO500 lists.
 CryptoSuper500 was inspired by those lists.

-We are issued the following press release to formally announce this list.
+We issued the following press release today to formally announce this list.
 Read it below or here and scroll down for the full table.

 Bitcoin and BTC.com Top New CryptoSuper500 ListInspired by the TOP500, biannual list of the most powerful cryptocurrency mining pools tracks compute power and energy use